* Planned retrofits of diesel cars not sufficient - judge

 * Carmakers sought to avert legal curbs through retrofits

-* Other cities could follow if Stuttgart bans diesel cars (Adds further details of ruling, background)
+* Other cities could follow if Stuttgart bans diesel cars (Adds Daimler and transport minister comments, details)

-STUTTGART, Germany, July 28 (Reuters) - A German court backed a push to ban diesel cars from the city of Stuttgart, dealing a blow to carmakers Daimler and Volkswagen which had sought to avert legal curbs mainly by modifying emissions-control software.
+STUTTGART, Germany, July 28 (Reuters) - A German court on Friday backed an effort to ban diesel cars from Stuttgart, dealing a blow to carmakers such as Daimler and Volkswagen which had sought to avert legal curbs by modifying vehicles to cut their emissions.

-Since Volkswagen admitted to cheating emissions tests almost two years ago, diesel cars have been the focus of scrutiny for their nitrogen oxide emissions that are blamed for causing respiratory disease.
+Since Volkswagen (VW) admitted in September 2015 to cheating emissions tests, diesel cars have been scrutinised for nitrogen oxide (NOx) emissions blamed for causing respiratory disease.

-Analysts have said they expected other major cities would follow swiftly if Stuttgart put a diesel ban in place.
+Analysts have said they expected other German cities would follow suit swiftly if Stuttgart put a diesel ban in place.

-"Safeguarding health is more important than the right to property and the general liberty of the car owners affected by the ban," Wolfgang Kern, the presiding judge at the Stuttgart administrative court, said in his ruling.
+"Safeguarding health is more important than the right to property and the general liberty of the car owners affected by the ban," Wolfgang Kern, the presiding judge at the Stuttgart administration court, said.

-The mayors of Paris, Madrid, Mexico City and Athens have said they plan to ban diesel vehicles from city centers by 2025.
+Elsewhere, the mayors of Paris, Madrid, Mexico City and Athens say they plan to ban diesel vehicles from city centres by 2025.
 The French and British governments have said they would end the sale of new gasoline and diesel vehicles by 2040.